smashdevcode/the-latest-on-typescript-2016/notes.md

 Is it impossible to enable strict null checking when you're using third party libraries???
   Or at least until the type definition files are updated???

+How do I show Angular 2 as part of the presentation???
+  Show how decorators are used???